 December 31, 2021

-Major • Percentage of quisition Carrying

-Company business activity incorporation ownership cost amount
+Company Major business activity Location of incorporation Percentage of ownership quisition cost Carrying amount

 Associates:

 Korea Construction Management Corp.
 (2) Expressway Solar Building, civil engineering service Expressway solar power Korea 42.50% ₩ 5,648 ₩ -

 Power Co., Ltd. projects New renewable energy Korea 29.00% 1,856 3,084

 Highway solar Co., Ltd service Korea 29.00% 653 926

-, 8,157 4,010
+8,157 4,010

 Joint venture:

 Busan-Ulsan Expressway Road and facility

 Co., Ltd. (1) operating service Korea 51.00% 839 -

-839
+839 -

 ₩ 8,996 ₩ 4,010

-- (1) The Group classified the investee as a joint venture as all financial and operating policies of the investee require joint approval by the Group and the other investors. - (2) For the year ended December 31, 2021, paid-in capital reduction was conducted to maintain proper levels of capital in response to downsize of business and organization scale and to improve financial solvency of the Group by recovering from the investment at an early stage.
-As a result, 169,861 shares among 400,000 shares owned by the Group were reduced by $\forall 10,000$ per share, and $\forall 1,700$ million was received as consideration.
+(1) The Group classified the investee as a joint venture as all financial and operating policies of the investee require joint approval by the Group and the other investors.

+(2) For the year ended December 31, 2021, paid-in capital reduction was conducted to maintain proper levels of capital in response to downsize of business and organization scale and to improve financial solvency of the Group by recovering from the investment at an early stage.
+As a result, 169,861 shares among 400,000 shares owned by the Group were reduced by \forall 10,000 per share, and \forall 1,700 million was received as consideration.
 The Group recognized a difference in consideration received for capital reduction and carrying amount as a loss on disposal of investments in associates.